DataTalksClub/data-engineering-zoomcamp/week_1_basics_n_setup/README.md

 ### Environment setup

+For the course you'll need:

+* Python 3 (e.g. installed with Anaconda)
+* Google Cloud SDK
+* Docker with docker-compose
+* Terraform

-This is an optional part - check it if you have any problems setting up the environment
+If you have problems setting up the env, you can check this video:

 * [Setting up the environment on cloud VM](https://www.youtube.com/watch?v=ae-CV2KfoN0&list=PL3MmuxUbc_hJed7dXYoJw8DoCuVHhGEQb)
   * Generating SSH keys